-This strike-everything amendment addresses the following issues related to agriculture.
-It:
+This bill addresses the following issues related to agriculture:

-- ∃ Prohibits a county government to impose a tax, assessment or fee for stormwater management on agricultural land, if the agricultural operation has an agricultural discharge permit or implements best-management practices adopted by the state; - ∃ Expands eligibility for exemption from a local business tax receipt for persons who sell farm, aquacultural, grove, horticultural, floricultural, tropical piscicultural, or tropical fish farm products, or products manufactured therefrom; - ∃ Delineates requirements for a tomato farmer, packer, repacker, or handler to be considered in compliance with state food safety microbial standards and guidelines; - ∃ Authorizes the Department of Agriculture and Consumer Services (department) to adopt by rule comprehensive best-management practices for agricultural production and food safety; - ∃ Creates a five-year pilot program for use of Casuarina cunninghamiana as a windbreak to protect fresh fruit groves in Indian River, St. Lucie, and Martin Counties where citrus canker is determined by the department to be widespread. - ∃ Revises the definition of "agricultural products" to make tropical foliage exempt from regulation under provisions relating to dealers in agricultural products; and - \exists Expands the materials used in agricultural operations that can be openly burned.
+- Prohibits a county government to impose an assessment or fee for stormwater management on agricultural land, if the agricultural operation has an agricultural discharge permit or implements best-management practices, unless the ordinance imposing the assessment or fee provides credits for the water quality and flood control value of the best-management practice against the fee or assessment charged for stormwater management. - Expands eligibility for exemption from a local business tax receipt for persons who sell farm, aquacultural, grove, horticultural, floricultural, tropical piscicultural, or tropical fish farm products, or products manufactured therefrom. - Delineates requirements for a tomato farmer, packer, repacker, or handler to be considered in compliance with state food safety microbial standards and guidelines. - Authorizes the Department of Agriculture and Consumer Services (department) to adopt by rule comprehensive best-management practices for agricultural production and food safety. - Creates a five-year pilot program for use of Casuarina cunninghamiana as a windbreak to protect fresh fruit groves in Indian River, St. Lucie, and Martin Counties where citrus canker is determined by the department to be widespread.

+• Revises the definition of "agricultural products" to make tropical foliage exempt from regulation under provisions relating to dealers in agricultural products.

+• Expands the materials used in agricultural operations that can be openly burned.